So what is design?

 Once you are happy with the wire-frame and the basic functionality of the site it’s time to look closer at the aesthetics!
 Using the wire-frames as a layout guide you should now start to fill in the details such as what font or fonts should you use, sounds like a minor detail but there are many different types of fonts and the one you choose will make an impression.
 Choosing a font that is too casual when you are trying to convey a more serious subject matter will detract from your websites purpose.
 Also pairing fonts that clash could be off putting to your site visitors and create disharmony in your design.
 Then there’s colour, as with font: what colours you choose will have a big effect on how your site comes across to your users, choosing colours that clash or evoke the wrong emotion for your brand could detract from your intended message.
 Not wishing to go into too much detail on colour theory and fontology (perhaps it’s too late) I’ll stop here, but really I have just touched the surface.

-SEO – Content is king part II
+Content is king part II

 Now we get to the SEO (Search Engine Optimisation).
 Good SEO is the most important factor as to whether your site will even get picked up in search engines.
 Part of effective SEO is the process of once again looking at your competition.
 What keywords and phrases are they using to rank in Google?
-What keywords should you be including in your content (Sparingly, keyword stuffing won’t do you any favours!) and what steps need to be taken to give your website the best chance?
+What keywords should you be including in your content (Sparingly, keyword stuffing won't do you any favours!) and what steps need to be taken to give your website the best chance?
 A somewhat overused phrase is “CONTENT IS KING”!
 Overused but true, having a content strategy and writing plenty of quality content is crucial to get your site noticed so this is a step that should not be overlooked.
-Keywords are not the only factor that can effect your websites viability and overall site performance but they are an important consideration when coming up with your websites content.

 Once you have all your ducks lined up, the site can be developed.
 At this point you already know what it’s going to look like and what the content will be so this will make the actual build process much smoother.
 However, as this post is primarily about the design process I won’t go into too much detail on development here.
 But how long this process takes and what's involved will vary greatly depending on what technologies you use, what CMS (content management system) etc. All these things should of been identified in the planning process and then taken into account, a topic for another post perhaps!